Have you ever dreamt of starting an online business but worried about huge inventory costs?

 How to set up payment and shipping options:

-• Set up shipping profiles for different types of products or regions to simplify the shipping process.
+- Set up shipping profiles for different product types or regions to simplify shipping.

-• Integrate a fulfillment service like Printful or Printify to handle your products' printing, packaging, and shipping.
+- Integrate a fulfillment service such as Printful or Printify to handle your product printing, packaging, and shipping.

 Marketing Your Shopify Store